ansontwk/DeepVIC/README.md

 ## Extracting PSSM features

-As of version 1.1.1, DeepVIC provides an CLI script `DeepVIC_extract_pssm_feature.py` for extraction of PSSM features, in the format that DeepVIC expects.
+As of version 1.1.1, DeepVIC provides a CLI script `DeepVIC_extract_pssm_feature.py` for extraction of PSSM features, in the format that DeepVIC expects.

 Default output directory is `./tmp/features`.
 Invoke this directory using the `--pssmpath` flag when running DeepVIC in multiclass mode.